Health Services

 • Tetanus, Diphtheria, and Pertussis Vaccine: Tdap or Td within the last 10 years.

-• Hepatitis B Vaccine: Three doses or positive titers (titers only if vaccine records are not available).
+• Hepatitis B Vaccine: Three doses or positive titers (titers only if vaccine records are unavailable).

-• Measles, Mumps, and Rubella: Two doses or positive titers (titers only if vaccine records are not available).
+• Measles, Mumps, and Rubella: Two doses or positive titers (only if vaccine records are unavailable).

 • Meningococcal Vaccine (types ACYW): One dose after 16th birthday